CodeShayk/Schemio/README.md

 ### ii.
 Developer Guide

-Please see [wiki](https://github.com/CodeShayk/Schemio/wiki) for details on how to implement schemio in your project.
+Please see [Developer Guide](https://github.com/CodeShayk/Schemio/blob/master/DeveloperGuide.md) for details on how to implement schemio in your project.

 ## Support